awsdocs/aws-systems-manager-user-guide/doc_source/distributor.md

 Distributor offers these benefits:
 +  **One package, many platforms**

-  One document can have attached \.zip files that are installed on different operating systems \(such as Windows, Ubuntu Server, Debian, or Red Hat Enterprise Linux\)\.
+  One document can have attached \.zip files that are installed on different operating systems \(such as Windows, Ubuntu Server, Debian Server, or Red Hat Enterprise Linux\)\.
 For more information about supported platforms, see [Supported package platforms and architectures](#what-is-a-package-platforms)\.
 +  **Control package access across groups of managed instances**

   You can use Run Command or State Manager to control which of your managed instances get a package and which version of that package\.
 Managed instances can be grouped by instance IDs, AWS account numbers, tags, or AWS Regions\.
 You can use State Manager associations to deliver different versions of a package to different groups of instances\.